Lockheed (character): Agent of S.W.O.R.D.

 It is revealed that Lockheed is a mole within the Institute for S.W.O.R.D.
-Abigail Brand, S.W.O.R.D.'s Director later told Kitty to stop coddling the dragon like a "starlet's chihuahua", that he was an informant in exchange for S.W.O.R.D.'s help with pressing issues on his homeworld, and that he could speak more languages than the X-Men's resident genius, the Beast.
+Abigail Brand, S.W.O.R.D.'s director, later told Kitty to stop coddling the dragon like a "starlet's chihuahua", that he was an informant in exchange for S.W.O.R.D.'s help with pressing issues on his homeworld, and that he could speak more languages than the X-Men's resident genius, the Beast.
 The shocked team looked on as Lockheed flew away from Kitty.
 The X-Men then join forces with S.W.O.R.D. in an attempt to end the confrontation with the alien race of Breakworld, who are attempting to destroy Earth with a giant missile.
 Kitty is assigned with the team appointed to stop the missile, while Lockheed is forced to remain behind.
 The two share a final lingering look before Kitty leaves.
 It is revealed that the missile is actually a giant bullet, and Kitty becomes trapped in it phasing it through the Earth.
 While grieving over Kitty, Lockheed drinks heavily to help with the pain.
-Eventually Abigail Brand reveals that Kitty is still alive within the bullet but they can't get her out yet.
+Eventually, Brand reveals that Kitty is still alive within the bullet but they cannot get her out yet.
 Lockheed then approaches a villain named Unit for help, but after learning that he would have to free Unit from prison changes his mind and leaves.

 Kitty and Lockheed reunite in Astonishing X-Men (vol. 3) #38.
 He has since joined her at the Jean Grey School for Higher Learning.
 A brochure included at the end of Wolverine and the X-Men #1 states that he teaches a class entitled "Knowing Your Alien Races, And How To Kill Them".

 Lockjaw and the Pet Avengers

-In the mini-series Lockjaw and the Pet Avengers, Lockheed teams up with Lockjaw (the teleporting bulldog from the Inhumans), Redwing (the Falcon's pet falcon), Zabu (Ka-Zar's sabretooth tiger companion and ally), Niels the Cat/Hairball (who gained the same powers as Speedball during the same incident), a frog Thor, and Ms. Lion (May Parker's pet dog from Spider-Man and his Amazing Friends) on a quest for the Infinity Gems.
+In the mini-series Lockjaw and the Pet Avengers, Lockheed teams up with Lockjaw (the teleporting bulldog from the Inhumans), Redwing, Zabu, Niels the Cat/Hairball (who gained the same powers as Speedball during the same incident), a frog Thor, and Ms. Lion (May Parker's dog) on a quest for the Infinity Gems.
 He expresses great grief over the loss of Kitty, and his estrangement from his homeworld.
 In another instance, he expresses feelings of guilt over acting as a mole for S.W.O.R.D, stating that he had already "betrayed too many friends and allies in the past".
 Lockheed is given the Time Gem during this adventure.